INSPIRE-MIF/caniuse/README.md

 ### Results

-The results from the tests (currently for GML only) are available [here](https://inspire-mif.github.io/caniuse/generator/out.html).
+The results from the tests with GML and GeoJSON are available [here](https://inspire-mif.github.io/caniuse/generator/out.html).

 ### Community Contributions